-• 12 additional credits are required, at least 8 of which must be from courses at the 300-level or above.
+- One CHM course at the 200-level or higher. - 12 additional credits are required, at least 8 of which must be from courses at the 300-level or above.
 These credits can be satisfied by additional BIO courses at any level, up to 8 NRS credits at the 300-level or above, and up to 4 credits from BIO or NRS internships, research or teaching assistantships, or independent study experiences.

-Total Biology Major: 59 Credits
+Total Biology Major: 56-58 Credits